balt-dev/SSpy/README.md

 To put it bluntly: I don't like Vulnus.

+> What platforms does this run on?

+Almost any platform that supports OpenGL and Python.
+Windows, MacOS, and most Linux distributions should work.

+> What do I do if it crashes?

+Report it!
+My discord tag is in the crash message, but if you can't reach me from there, feel free to open an issue.

 > How do I run it?

 Install `git`, `git-lfs`, `python`, and `ffmpeg` if you haven't, then